 Bessembinder’s findings show why most retail investors and traders fail, but it clearly shows the problems of picking stocks today and using them for backtests.
 We fall prone to hindsight bias and we ignore the losers along the way.

 Survivorship bias exists in parts of life.
-Below we list some example bort from our daily lives and trading/investing:
+Below we list some examples bort from our daily lives and trading/investing:

 In March 2021, Seeking Alpha published a strategy that showed evidence of strong outperformance compared to the S&P 500 (the article is behind a paywall).
 The strategy held at all times 40 stocks based on holdings of the best hedge funds.